quxiaojian/PGA/README.md

 chmod a+rwx PGA.pl
 ```

-You can test PGA.pl by type PGA.pl, which will show the usage information.<br />
+Then, you can test PGA.pl by type "perl PGA.pl", which will show the usage information.<br />
 ```
 Usage:
     PGA.pl -r -t [-i -p -q -o -f -l]